EasyCrypt/easycrypt/README.md

 own version-specific interactions.
 Obtaining a working SMT setup may require installing specific versions of some of the provers.

-At the time of writing, we depend on Why3 1.5.x, which supports the following prover versions:
+At the time of writing, we depend on Why3 1.6.x, which supports the following prover versions:

- * Alt-Ergo 2.4.1
+ * Alt-Ergo 2.4.2
  * CVC4 1.8
- * Z3 4.8.10
+ * Z3 4.12.1

 `alt-ergo` can be installed using opam, if you do you can use pins to select a specific version (e.g, `opam pin alt-ergo 2.4.1`).
-T

 Development branches use `dune-3.x` and which is incompatible with `alt-ergo-2.4.1`.
 In this case, you can use `alt-ergo-2.4.2`.
 The